pradeepngupta/tswindrush/README.md

 Integrating with ESLint and Prettier makes the code more readable.
 And with Jest and Enzyme, you can write and run tests.
 And Playwright for End-to-End testing.

+Read more [here](TechStack.md) on Why I choose the above Tech Stack

 ## Prerequisites